IPL is committed to providing quality products and services to the explosives, fertilisers and industrial chemicals sectors.

 We manufacture a wide range of fertilisers in Australia, and source products from other Australian suppliers and overseas to offer a comprehensive product range.
 In Australia, fertilisers must meet certain standards and be labelled in accordance with relevant statutory requirements and the Fertiliser Australia National Code of Practice for Fertilizer Description and Labelling.
 We have set specifications for domestically manufactured and imported fertilisers that meet these standards.
 Routine laboratory analyses are performed to ensure products meet these specifications.

 Our fertiliser manufacturing is monitored by our own Quality Control Laboratories and our Ammonia (Big N), Urea and GranAm products are quality assured to AS/NZS ISO9001:2000 standards.
 All of our product imports are sourced in compliance with the Fertiliser Australia Purchasing Code of Practice.
 Product Specifications are set that meet statutory limits and market needs.
 Certificates of Analysis are sought from suppliers.
 The delivered products are then analysed through our own Quality Control Laboratories to ensure they are within specification, e.g. maximum limits of heavy metal impurities such as cadmium, lead and mercury.
 We declare the impurity content of fertilisers on the product label.

 Through our Customer Complaints Data Base, we track the percentage of our

 fertiliser product sold (imported or manufactured) which has quality control issues

-of fertiliser sales with quality control issues which were compensated for was just 0.071%.
+of fertiliser sales with quality control issues which were compensated for was just 0.017%, a significant improvement on last year’s 0.071.
 We examine quarterly 'touchpoint' reports assessed through 'Fertshed', our online customer transactional portal, which also tracks aspects of customer sentiment.
 This allows management to disseminate the information quickly through internal channels, solving product quality or delivery issues quickly.